mdzakied/springboot-test-javan-backend/README.md

   Endpoint to verify access token.
 Requires a valid Bearer token.
 Checks if the token is valid or invalid.

 - **`login`**  **`(username = user, password = user)`**
-  Endpoint to authenticate tuser get access token and refresh token.
+  Endpoint to authenticate user get access token and refresh token.
 Use the access token to access `test-access`, and the refresh token to `refresh-tokens`.

 - **`refresh-token`**
   Endpoint to get new access and refresh tokens using a valid refresh token.